andreyorst/SimpleSnippets.vim/README.md

 let g:SimpleSnippetsJumpBackwardTrigger = "<S-Tab>"
 let g:SimpleSnippetsJumpToLastTrigger = "<C-j>"
 ```
-to your vimrc.
+to your `.vimrc` or `init.vim`.
 If you want to disable default mappings, to write your own using functions, append `let g:SimpleSnippets_dont_remap_tab = 1` to those settings.
 For other settings please read the documentation.

+If you want a horizontal split while editing a snippet, instead of vertical one, add `let g:SimpleSnippets_split_horizontal = 1` to your `.vimrc` or `init.vim`.

 Plugin was created and being maintained by [@andreyorst](https://github.com/andreyorst).
 It is being tested against Vim 8.0, Vim 7.4.1689 and NeoVim 0.3.0.
-Other versions are not supported, but might work.
+Other versions are not officially supported, but might work.
 If you found an issue, or want to propose a change, you're welcome to do so at SimpleSnippets.vim GitHub repository: https://github.com/andreyorst/SimpleSnippets.vim

+## Syntax

+SimpleSnippets supports these kinds of placeholders:

+- `${1:text}` - normal placeholder
+  Normal placeholder's body must be some unique text, which will be later searched over the snippet's body, and selected.
+- `${2:text} $2` - mirroring
+  For the mirroring Simplesnippets uses the same syntax as most of other plugins, however mirroring of empty tabstops is not possible.
+Mirroring is also non-realtime.
+- `${3|option1, option2|}` - choice placeholder
+  Choice placeholder lets you choose the candidate, or write your own instead.
+- `${4!echo "shell or viml"}` - command placeholder
+  Command placeholder can execute shell, or vimscript commands, which can be echoed.

+For the information about missing types of placeholders please check [limitations section](https://github.com/andreyorst/SimpleSnippets.vim/blob/dev/README.md#list-of-limitations--design-flaws)

 ## Why?